 If you’re always working in multiple sandboxes, this extension could prevent a lot of confusion.
 It creates a unique header for each sandbox, so you can quickly identify the one you’re looking for.
 This extension supports Lightning environments.

-Much like previous Salesforce Extension, this one will allow you to override the standard Salesforce favicon with one colored based on the org.
+Much like the previous Salesforce Extension, this one will allow you to override the standard Salesforce favicon with one colored based on the org.
 It automatically updates the icon for Salesforce based on the instance.
-It also adds the separate icon with an “S” for Sandbox instances.
-If you use more than two orgs and sandboxes, then this is going to be a must have browser extension for you!
+It also adds a separate icon with an “S” for Sandbox instances.
+If you use more than two orgs and sandboxes, then this is going to be a must have browser extension for you.

 This useful extension makes searching for Salesforce components quick and easy.
 With it, you can find and jump to Apex classes, Visualforce pages, Apex triggers, Lightning Component, and Visualforce Components, and get the required code within a few clicks.
 It also has a autocomplete suggestions that will help you find the particular code that you need to find.
 This extension was updated in October 2020 to support Lightning.